 To get a good bass drum sound, you should know how to mix it properly.
 Because a kick drum is the pulse of a song.
-Also, it should sit well with bass guitar.
+Also, it should sit well with the bass guitar.
 Both create the basis for low-end.

-In this tutorial, I will explain how to mix a kick drum, how to EQ and compress it.
+In this tutorial, I will explain how to mix a kick drum, and how to EQ and compress it.
 Also, it’s very important to know the proper kick drum volume and where it should sit in the mix.

 How Loud Should Kick Drum Be

 The first step to kick drum mixing is the gain staging.
 Here you should consider the volume level of your bass drum.
 Because it creates balance in the mix and it’s a very important step.